timlegge/security.metacpan.org/docs/supplychain-sbom.md

 This role is necessary when...

 * Upstream Author roles are not responsive or available, and thereby security fixes aren't applied there.
-* When downstream constraints and requirements call for it – e.g. when back-porting of fixes are needed due to downstream LTS requirements.
+* When downstream constraints and requirements call for it – e.g. when back-porting of fixes are needed due to downstream long-term support (LTS) requirements.

 > [!NOTE]
 > * Patchers (a role that often is held by the same person as the Packager), may select and apply patches before building.